-FY 2019 New Capital Outlay Request Parks and Recreation Administrative Replacement Vehicle Department Division Funding Source Dept. Priority Fiscal Impact Parks and Recreation General 1 \$28,000 Justification and Description Replacement of the Parks and Recreation Department's hybrid vehicle.
+FY 2019 New Capital Outlay Request Parks and Rec Parks and Recreation Administrative Replacement Vehicle Department Division Funding Source Dept. Priority Fiscal Impact Parks and Recreation General 1 \$28,000 Replacement of the Parks and is a 2008 Toyota Prius that is to the corrosive salt air.
+The life span of 10-15 year, and a existing vehicle.
+This vehicle events, programs, and the da Justification and Description Replacement of the Parks and Recreation Department's hybrid vehicle.
 The vehicle to be replaced is a 2008 Toyota Prius that is ten years old.
 The vehicle has significant rust damage from exposure to the corrosive salt air.
 The vehicle is in need of major repairs, the hybrid battery has an expected life span of 10-15 year, and a replacement battery would cost more then the estimated value of the existing vehicle.
 This vehicle serves as the main Parks and Recreation transportion to service events, programs, and the day to day operations of the facilitiy and beach.
 Alternative/Adverse Impacts if not funded: Continue to repair the existing vehicle.
-The possibly of not being able to transport electronic equipment for special events when need .
-Required Resources Account Number Title or Desc ription of Request Cost 501-5000-539-6410 Equipment - Vehicle \$28,000 Other Recurring Operating Costs Account Number De Description Cost
+The possibly of not being able to transport electronic Required Re sources Account Number Title or Desc ription of Request Cost 501-5000-539-6410 Equipment - Vehicle \$28,000 Other Recurring Operating Costs Account Number De scription Cost